transientskp/tkp/documentation/devref/tkp/design.rst

 A few "external" modules exists.
 These are:

-- deconv: the AIPS `DECONV` routine.
-This is built into a Python module :mod:`deconv`.
-The build is accomplished using :file:`f2py`.

 - python-wcslib: this forms a (minimal) binding between the wcslib library and Python, and is built into the Python module :mod:`wcslib`.
 The binding is accomplished using the `boost-python`